-Mr. Golden addressed the reasonableness of the increases in cost and scope of 2016 Projects, cost estimate updates for 2017-2020 Projects, and the evidence offered to support the changes.
-Mr. Golden explained why the OUCC objected to some cost increases and recommended cost recovery for some projects be capped at the cost estimates approved in the TDSIC-6 Order.
+Mr. Golden addressed the reasonableness of the increases in cost and scope of 2016 projects, cost estimate updates for 2017-2020 projects, and the evidence offered to support the changes.
+Mr. Golden explained why the OUCC objected to some cost increases and recommended cost recovery for some projects be capped at the cost estimates approved by the Commission in TDSIC-6.

-With respect to transmission system projects, Mr. Golden testified there was only one project in 2019 (Project ID IM23-DIM34) with an increased cost estimate for which he believed NIPSCO failed to provide sufficient support and recommended the cost estimate increase be disallowed.
-With respect to distribution system projects, Mr. Golden testified there was only one project in 2019 and 2020 (Project ID DSD10) with an increased cost estimate for which he believed NIPSCO failed to provide sufficient support and recommended the cost estimate increases be disallowed until NIPSCO can finalize the project design and the OUCC has an opportunity to review the updated information.
-With respect to storage system projects, Mr. Golden testified there was only one project in 2019 (Project ID S36) with an increased cost estimate for which he believed was unreasonable and recommended the cost estimate increase be disallowed and remain at the previously approved amount.
-Other than these projects, Mr. Golden stated that NIPSCO adequately explained the other cost increases and that the OUCC did not object to any of the changes to the cost estimates.
+With respect to transmission system projects, Mr. Golden testified there was one (1) project in 2019 (Project ID IM23-DIM34) with an increased cost estimate for which he believed NIPSCO failed to provide sufficient support and recommended the cost estimate increase be disallowed.
+Mr. Golden testified that other than that one project, NIPSCO adequately explained the cost increases for these projects and that the OUCC did not object to any of the changes to the cost estimates.

+With respect to distribution system projects, Mr. Golden testified there was one (1) project in 2019 and 2020 (Project ID DSD10) with an increased cost estimate for which he believed NIPSCO failed to provide sufficient support and recommended the cost estimate increases for 2019 and 2020 be disallowed until NIPSCO can finalize the project design and the OUCC has an opportunity to review the updated information.
+Mr. Golden testified that other than that project, NIPSCO adequately explained the cost increases for these projects and that the OUCC did not object to any of the changes to the cost estimates.

+With respect to storage system projects, Mr. Golden testified there was one (1) project in 2019 (Project ID S36) with an increased cost estimate for which he believed was unreasonable and recommended the cost estimate increase be disallowed and remain at the previously approved amount.
+Mr. Golden testified that other than that one project, NIPSCO adequately explained the cost increases for these projects and that the OUCC did not object to any of the changes to the cost estimates.

 C. NIPSCO's Rebuttal Testimony.
-Mr. Mooney disagreed with the OUCC's recommendation that the Commission disallow the updated cost estimate increase for the three projects identified by Mr. Golden (Project ID IM23-DIM34, Project ID DSD10, and Project ID S36).
+NIPSCO filed rebuttal testimony of Mr. Mooney.
+Mr. Mooney disagreed with the OUCC's recommendation that the Commission disallow the updated cost estimate increase for three projects (Project ID IM23-DIM34, Project ID DSD10, and Project ID S36).

-With regard to Project ID IM23-DIM34, Mr. Mooney stated that Mr. Golden's claim of lower cost is based on a 2015 MATCOR Data Sheet that is a MATCOR marketing piece and is not reflective of NIPSCO's current experience with the product.
-He stated the MATCOR Mitigator is being deployed because it provides demonstrable benefit to the safety and integrity of NIPSCO's gas system by improving alternating current mitigation and providing more installation flexibility.
-He testified the increase in cost for this project is driven by the adoption of this superior product in NIPSCO's design standards.
+With regard to Project ID IM23-DIM34, Mr. Mooney stated the claim of lower cost is based on a 2015 MATCOR Data Sheet that is a MATCOR marketing piece, and is not reflective of NIPSCO's current experience with the product, which is more expensive than bare copper cable as previously used.
+He noted that Mr. Golden acknowledges that the MATCOR Mitigator is being deployed because it provides demonstrable benefit to the safety and integrity of NIPSCO's gas system by improving alternating current ("AC") mitigation and providing more installation flexibility.
+Mr. Mooney testified the increase in cost for this project is driven by the adoption of this superior product in NIPSCO's design standards.

 With regard to Project ID DSD10, Mr. Mooney testified NIPSCO agrees with the OUCC's recommendation to limit the cost increase for the 2019 project until the engineering design work has been finalized, but disagreed with the recommendation to limit the updated cost estimate for the 2020 project.
 He stated that the 2020 project was moved from 2019 to 2020 inclusive of a 3% escalator for inflation, but the estimate itself has not changed.
-He said there is neither more nor less certainty surrounding the project in question than when it was approved in the TDSIC-6 Order, and therefore a limitation of the cost for 2020 would be inappropriate.
+There is neither more nor less certainty surrounding the project in question than when it was approved in the TDSIC-6 filing, and therefore a limitation of the cost for 2020 would be inappropriate.